A pilgrim's search for elegant solutions

 Later in my career, Boeing decided they no longer wanted to keep copies of personnel files in the company, and they sent mine to my home, which included a listing of the code which I wrote during this period, and which I’ve been able to review over 4 decades later (figures 1 and 2).

 The critical code had to be written in assembly language (something few programmers use today).
 My underlying design objective was to hide secrets from customers and application programmers about where data was being kept in memory and in the array processor, with the goal of providing flexibility to enable those decisions to be ‘tunable’ to optimize performance for different situations.
 I also wanted to utilize constructs that would be familiar to end users.
-The design documentation was embedded in the code, which was my practice; a sample of this is provided in Figure 1 below.
+The design documentation was embedded in the code, which was my practice; a sample of this is provided in Figure 2 below and reflects a ‘hack’ exploiting Fortran’s statement functions, which overload array syntax.
+Hence, applications access data via traditional array elements, but at the machine level accessed the array processor elements via the device driver, which also maintained a cache of recently used values for optimum performance.
+This allowed us to capture and compute 1000 channels of data at 10 millisecond rates, which was considered the state of the art in that time.
+Looking back, I’m grateful it worked, because if it hadn’t, my career would have taken a different path entirely.
+By the time the next generation of aircraft required such testing, the performance of computers had advanced to the point that these specialized array processors were no longer required, and decisions began to be made to implement as much functionality as possible in software.

 Programming in assembly language can be challenging because that level of coding provides little structure for decision logic or program flow.
 As a team, we decided to adopt a convention of peer reviewing our designs once they were sketched out using a standardized pseudocode syntax.
 I worked with another engineer to build a preprocessor for this pseudocode which could check for errors and format these designs according to this structure and then migrate that pseudocode into comments in the assembly language code, continuing to prettyprint the text with indents and line wraps to promote readability according to the control structure of the pseudocode.
 I then built a series of assembly language macros which matched that same control structure and which autogenerated the assembly jumps necessary to implement that structure.
 Figure 3 below provides a sample code fragment from what that looked like: